KCCG/shell-genomics/_episodes/05-writing-scripts.md

 {: .bash}

 Note that you are always running `scp` locally, but that *doesn't* mean that you can only move files from your local computer.
-In order to move a file from your local computer to an AWS instance, the command would look like this:
+In order to move a file from your local computer to the cluster, the command would look like this:

 ~~~
-$ scp <local file> <AWS instance>
+$ scp <local file> <host>:<path>
 ~~~
 {: .bash}

 To move it back to your local computer, you re-order the `to` and `from` fields:

 ~~~
-$ scp <AWS instance> <local file>
+$ scp <host>:<path> <local file>
 ~~~
 {: .bash}

 #### Uploading Data to your Virtual Machine with scp

-Open the terminal and use the `scp` command to upload a file (e.g. local_file.txt) to the dcuser home directory:
+Open the terminal and use the `scp` command to upload a file (e.g. local_file.txt) to your home directory.
+This command makes a connection to the cluster, so you will need to be either plugged into the ethernet in the Garvan building or connected via the VPN.
+Don't forget to swap **both** instances of "user" to your Garvan ID.

 ~~~
-$  scp local_file.txt dcuser@ip.address:/home/dcuser/
+$  scp local_file.txt user@dice01:/home/user/
 ~~~
 {: .bash}

-#### Downloading Data from your Virtual Machine with scp
+#### Downloading Data from the cluster with scp

 Let's download a text file from our remote machine.
 You should have a file that contains bad reads called ~/shell_data/scripted_bad_reads.txt.

 **Tip:** If you are looking for another (or any really) text file in your home directory to use instead, try: